samsquire/webgetopts/README.md

 `webgetopts install <address> <customname>`
 This name would then be available on the terminal.

-#### Autocomplete
+#### Bash autocompletion

-If you have multiple sites installed, it might be handy to use the autocompletion, such as:
+If you have multiple sites installed, it might be handy to use your terminal's autocompletion, such as:

 `example.<TAB>net`